riconyathi/epoe/README.md

 # epoe
-This is an electronic poe buy Tony Makhubedu this will be cloud based app that will help in organisations to manage poe
+This is an electronic poe by Tony Makhubedu this will be cloud based app that will help in organisations to manage poe

 #1 roles